More results...

 Step 1: Create your Curriculum

-Navigate to Main Settings > Educational Programs > Curriculum > Create New
+Navigate to Main Settings > Educational Programs > Curriculum > Create New to create a new Curriculum record.

 General Data & Rules

-- Active (checkbox): Enables or disables the Curriculum.
+• Active: Enables or disables the Curriculum.
 Only active Curricula are available for use in enrollments and academic operations.

-- Title: The name of the Curriculum, typically aligned with the academic program it supports.
+• Title: The name of the Curriculum, typically aligned with the academic program it supports.

-- Description: A brief summary providing additional context or details about the Curriculum.
+• Description: A brief summary providing additional context or details about the Curriculum.

-- Duration: Standard duration of the Curriculum, expressed in academic years or semesters.
+• Duration: Standard duration of the Curriculum, expressed in academic _Years_ or _Semesters_.

-- Max allowed duration: The maximum time a student can remain enrolled in the Curriculum.
+• Max allowed duration: The maximum time a student can remain enrolled in the Curriculum.

-- Total absences limit: The allowable total number of absences across the entire Curriculum.
+• Total absences limit: The allowable total number of absences across the entire Curriculum.

-- Unauthorized absences limit: The maximum number of absences including those not formally justified.
+• Unauthorized absences limit: The maximum number of absences, including those not formally justified.

-- Annual Result: Select a predefined annual results model to apply for academic evaluation.
+• Annual Result: Select a predefined annual results model to apply for academic evaluation.
 The annual result model also defines the given Curriculum.

 Graduation Eligibility